MinishLab/model2vec/README.md

 - **23/05/2025**: We released [potion-multilingual-128M](https://huggingface.co/minishlab/potion-multilingual-128M), a multilingual model trained on 101 languages.
 It is the best performing static embedding model for multilingual tasks, and is capable of generating embeddings for any text in any language.
 The results can be found in our [results](results/README.md#mmteb-results-multilingual) section.

 - **01/05/2025**: We released backend support for `BPE` and `Unigram` tokenizers, along with quantization and dimensionality reduction.
-New Model2Vec models are now 50% of the original models, and can be quantized to int8 to be 25% of the size, without loss of performance.
+New Model2Vec models are now 50% of the original models size, and can be quantized to int8 to be 25% of the size, without loss of performance.

 - **12/02/2025**: We released **Model2Vec training**, allowing you to fine-tune your own classification models on top of Model2Vec models.
 Find out more in our [training documentation](https://github.com/MinishLab/model2vec/blob/main/model2vec/train/README.md) and [results](results/README.md#training-results).